Naturally Dyed Greens Without Indigo

 natural unbleached linen on the left and bleached white linen on the right

-Any strong yellow natural dye on unbleached linen is going to yield a warm yellow-green shade.
 As always the fabric must be scoured, soaked in a bath of tannin, and mordanted before dyeing.
 All of the fabric samples I’m sharing today were pre-treated with gall tannin at 12% and then mordanted with potassium aluminum sulfate at 15% + 2% soda ash.
+You could swap the gall tannin for a yellow tannin such as pomegranate or myrobalan to enhance the yellow color.
+I love using different color tannins to modify palettes and I share more about this in my book.
 The yellow natural dyes I selected for this experiment are Osage, weld, dyer’s chamomile, and marigolds.
 Any strong yellow dyestuff will work so please don’t hesitate to experiment beyond the yellow dyes I’m sharing today.
-My book Farm & Folk Quilt Alchemy provides very detailed instructions regarding how to do the scouring, mordanting and how to set up a dye bath.
-It also provides some really good tips for achieving the best results when setting up and working with an iron bath (ferrous sulfate).
+My book Farm & Folk Quilt Alchemy provides detailed instructions regarding how to do the scouring, mordanting and how to set up a dye bath.
+It also provides my best tips for achieving even results when setting up and working with an iron bath (ferrous sulfate).

 Osage Orange